-Every candidate for certification must, according to ARRT/ARDMS governing documents, "be a person of good moral character and must not have engaged in conduct that is inconsistent with the ARRT/ARDMS Rules of Ethics," and they must "agree to comply with the ARRT Rules and Regulations and the ARRT Standards of Ethics or the ARDMS Rules and Regulations which investigates all potential violations in order to determine eligibility.
+Every candidate for certification must, according to ARRT governing documents, "be a person of good moral character and must not have engaged in conduct that is inconsistent with the ARRT Rules of Ethics," and they must "agree to comply with the ARRT Rules and Regulations and the ARRT Standards of Ethics which investigates all potential violations in order to determine eligibility.

 Issues addressed by the Rules of Ethics include convictions, criminal procedures, or military court martial as described below: Felony, Misdemeanor.

 Criminal procedures resulting in a plea of guilty or nolo contendere (no contest), a verdict of guilty, withheld or deferred adjudication, suspended or stay of sentence, or pre-trial diversion.

 Juvenile convictions processed in juvenile court and minor traffic citations not involving drugs or alcohol do not need to be reported.